Today I'm going to arm you with 13 ways to avoid work from home scams online.

-It’s easy to think only gullible people can be tricked into believing a work from home scam.
+It's easy to think only gullible people fall for a work from home scams.

 Of course not people with common sense like you…

 Anyone can fall victim to an online scam.

 We're all busy and it only takes a few minutes of getting carried away before you can find yourself trapped in a scammers snare.

 A simple Google search will have scammers ready to pounce on any unsuspecting victim trusting enough to hand over their credit card details.

 So in a world where scammers are using more deceptive and persuasive methods of parting you with your cash and personal info, how can you avoid falling victim to a work from home scam online?

 While there many legitimate work from home jobs online, there are hundreds of work from home scams too.